TechMeToTheCloud/AKS-BDC-Setup/README.md

 kubectl config current-context
 kubectl get nodes

+# this will fail because the aks cluster is private in the vnet and we have no connectivity
+# we need to either connect with Azure Bastion, ssh tunnelling, or a P2S VPN, please see below

 # to delete the Az resources later
 # az group delete -g $RG
 ```

+## Connecting to the AKS private cluster

+Please see [connecting to a private cluster](connecting.md) for additional details.

 ## SQL BDC Deployment